SuushantZ/content-ops-starter/content/pages/index.md

       type: TitleBlock
     subtitle: Associate Consultant
     text: >+
-      ```

-      Seasoned software development professional with <b>14 years of
-      experience</b> in designing, developing, and delivering high-quality
+      Seasoned software development professional with **14 years of experience** in designing, developing, and delivering high-quality software solutions.
-      software solutions.
-Proven expertise in leading cross-functional teams,
-      managing full software development lifecycle (SDLC), and driving projects
-      to successful completion.
-Seeking a leadership role to apply technical,
-      managerial, and strategic skills to drive innovation and growth.
+      Proven expertise in leading cross-functional teams, managing full software development lifecycle **(SDLC)**, and driving projects to successful completion.
+Seeking a leadership role to apply technical, managerial, and strategic skills to drive innovation and growth.

-      ```

     actions:
       - label: Get started